-Is this rapid rise explained by the biggest public security crisis in the history of São Paulo state?
+What explains this rapid rise in homicide rates and the biggest public security crisis in the history of São Paulo state?
 On 12 May 2006, a local war was sparked by a public demonstration of force by the PCC, which was already setting up hegemonic control inside the prisons and completing its expansion process to establish rule over the criminal world.
 The police reaction to the PCC attacks resulted in 564 murders in just two weeks (JUSTICE GLOBAL et al., 2011; SALLA, 2007), in episodes that became known as the “May Crimes”.

 The PCC’s lethal actions were a response to the transfer of several prisoners who belonged to the faction, considered ‘PCC leaders’, to the Presidente Venceslau Maximum Security Prison—under the Differentiated Disciplinary Regime (RDD).
 The transfer was justified after wiretaps revealed that a supposed rebellion inside the state prisons had been arranged for Mother’s Day of that year, 14 May 2006.
 In response to the state action, the prisoners upturned the jails and urban peripheries, that is, they organised a coordinated simultaneous riot at 74 state penitentiaries and 12 juvenile detention centres.
 At the same time, on Friday 12 May 2006, the biggest offensive against the public security forces in the history of São Paulo was executed.

 Police stations, cars, police vehicles, Military Police bases, police checkpoints on the state’s highways and various Civil and Military Police garrisons in several locations in the state came under simultaneous attack with assault rifle fire.
-On the Saturday (13 May) an initial death toll of 20 state officers was reported.
+On Saturday (13 May), an initial death toll of 20 state officers was reported.
 For the next 15 days, a third of the municipality’s bus fleet did not take to the streets.
-The city of São Paulo came to a halt at the precise moment that the representation of the PCC established itself as the great national enemy.
-The data regarding the attacks show that police officers were killed primarily between 12 and 13 May (JUSTICE GLOBAL et al., 2011).
+The city of São Paulo came to a halt at the precise moment that the representation of the PCC as the great national enemy was consolidated.
+Data regarding the attacks show that police officers were killed primarily between 12 and 13 May (JUSTICE GLOBAL et al., 2011).
 The Military Police killed one person on the 12th, 18 on the 13th, 42 more on the 14th and 37 more on the 15th of May (FELTRAN, 2011, p.
 177).
 In the days that followed until 26 May, 505 civilians and 59 public security officers were killed (AMADEO et al., 2018).
 The data were released much later, following pressure from human rights organisations.
 For every police officer killed during those days, on average ten civilians were killed in response.
 The profile of those killed by the police forces in that period was 91% male, 74.5% between 15 and 29 years old.
 Graph 6, above, helps us understand the intensity of these events.

 Other periods of upward swings in homicide rates in São Paulo followed similar patterns of conflict.
 In 2012, for example, we witnessed a 28% increase in the aggregate rates (which rose from 13.15 in 2011 to 16.84 in 2012).
 2012 was marked by a series of open conflicts between the military police and the PCC in São Paulo, with a record number of police officers murdered in the state—more than a hundred, according to data from the São Paulo Public Security Office (SSP/SP)—and several executions committed by police officers and groups of hooded men in the city’s poor outskirts, linked to the modus operandi of extermination groups.